victoroalvarez/hello-world/README.md

 ## Tools
 These are tools and equipment I use and recommend.
-- Laptop with Debian Linux OS and Windows 10 OS
+- Laptop with Arch Linux OS and Windows 10 OS
 - Arduino
 - Beaglebone Black
 - NodeMCU